 Fans have grown restless waiting for The Winds of Winter release date!
-We are already halfway through 2021, and are still awaiting the book's release!
+We are already over halfway through 2021, and are still awaiting the book's release!
 Will Winds of Winter be releasing soon, and what can we expect from George R.R.
 Martin?

 In a recent update on his not-blog on July 16 2021, Martin informed his fans about a trip he took Midwest.
 By June he was back home but delayed the post as there was a lot of admin to work on.
 Paraphrasing a well known poem by Robert Frost, the author concluded:

 "The woods were lovely, dark and deep, but I have promises to keep and books to write before I sleep."